vivienhenz24/fuzzy-canary/README.md

 # Fuzzy Canary

-An open-source, installable client-side SDK that adds a hidden text payload into a page's DOM at runtime.
+An open-source, installable client-side SDK that adds honeypot links into a page's DOM at runtime.

 <div align="center">